REFRAME NEEDS TO BREAK FREE OF EXISTING PARADIGMS

 IDENTIFY CORE "JOBS TO BE DONE" TO BREAK CURRENT PARADIGMS

-"Jobs To Be Done" are basic objectives that customers are struggling to achieve.
+"Jobs To Be Done" are core objectives that customers are struggling to achieve.

 They are independent of time, location or solution.